zuozhenggh/learning-library/solutions-library/netfoundry/netfoundry-prerequisites/netfoundry-prerequisites.md

 	![](./images/diag.5.png " ")

-## Cloud application prep - Create Application in Cloud (Oracle Cloud example)
+## Cloud Application Prep - Create Application in Cloud (Oracle Cloud example)

 Identify an application sitting in your Cloud network or create a simple web app (Apache/80).
 We will provide this example of creating a web server in OCI that your NetFoundry client will access via a private VCN network IP address.
 If you already have an application in your network, you can skip to the next section.